tock/libtock-c/README.md

 To compile all the examples, switch to the `examples` directory and execute the build script:

-    $ cd examlples
+    $ cd examples
     $ ./build_all.sh

-This will install `elf2tab` if it is not yet installed and compile all the examples for cortex-m0, cortex-m3 and cortex-m4.
+This will install `elf2tab` if it is not yet installed and compile all the examples for cortex-m0, cortex-m3, and cortex-m4.
 It does this because the compiler emits slightly different instructions for each variant.
-Compiled applications can also depend on specific drivers, which not all boards provide; if you load an application onto a board that does not support every driver/system call it uses, some system calls will return error codes (`ENODEVICE` or `ENOSUPPORT`).
+When installing the application, `tockloader` will select the correct version for the architecture of the board being programmed.

-The build process will also create a `tab` file (a "Tock Application Bundle") for each example application.
-The `tab` contains the executable code for the supported architectures and can be deployed to a board using `tockloader`, for example to one of the Nordic development boards:
+The build process will ultimately create a `tab` file (a "Tock Application Bundle") for each example application.
+The `tab` contains the executable code for the supported architectures and can be deployed to a board using `tockloader`.
+For example to one of the Nordic development boards:

 ```